KathrynMorgan/Conext/README.md

 ## Install

 Installing the project is easy, it should be done on a **clean ubuntu server**!
-[See wiki for screencasts](https://github.com/lcherone/Conext/wiki/Installing).

 ```
 # switch into root user!